lbowles/Personal-Website-V2/portfolio/src/posts/status-of-onset-carbon.md

 Traditional carbon credits are a type of environmental credit that represents the reduction of one tonne of carbon dioxide or the equivalent of other greenhouse gases from the atmosphere.
 Carbon credits can be bought and sold by individuals, businesses, and governments.
 In theory, they can be used to offset emissions (through retirements) from activities such as driving, flying, and heating homes.
 Retirements can be done by destroying the credits or by permanently storing them in a way that they cannot be used again.
 There are various methodologies and standards on how these credits are made but I will go a bit deeper into my thoughts on the carbon market as a whole later.

-### Digitization of credits
+### Digitisation of credits

-Toucan Protocol was the first project to digitize carbon credits, bridging them over to the Polygon blockchain.
+Toucan Protocol was the first project to digitise carbon credits, bridging them over to the Polygon blockchain.
 Credits can be transferred onto the blockchain via “Carbon Bridges” which are connected to traditional registries like Verra and Gold Standard.
 Once bridged, the credits are represented as digitised tokens, similar to the ERC20 standard on Ethereum.
 You can think of these credits as a building block, upon which applications and projects can be built upon.
 The most simple application is the ability to retire these credits on-chain through a process called burning, where the tokens are sent to an inaccessible address.

 ### Benefits of on-chain credits